ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 We also require a training data loader, which is responsible for loading the dataset in a representation readable by the network.
-The path to the directory containing the training dataset (in particular the file `dataset_full.csv`) for the first round is specified in the `dataset_path_first_round` field.
+The path to the directory containing the training dataset (in particular the file `dataset_full.csv`) for the first round is specified in the `dataset_path_round_0` field.
 For multi-round inference, the training datasets generated in each of the following rounds will then be saved in the directory specified by `dataset_path`.
 We also specify the location for the JSON file characterizing the statistics of the training dataset in `statistic_path` and the input channels `filter_inputs` used in building our (multichannel) input.
 Additionally, we set the ground truth